-&lt;sup>1 Explanatory Memorandum on the Revenue Laws Amendment Bill, 2007 at page 45.

-&lt;sup>2 See Guide to Building Allowances.
+Explanatory Memorandum on the Revenue Laws Amendment Bill, 2007 at page 45.
+See Guide to Building Allowances for various capital allowances provide in the Act to owners and lessees for the erection of buildings or the effecting of improvements to buildings.